Casting Rules

 Magic and Critical Strikes

-Magic Users have access to casting with critical effects (rolling on the Critical Chart if you roll 18-20, beat the AC by 5).
+Magic Users have access to casting with critical effects (rolling on the Critical Hitschart) if you roll 18-20 and beat the opponents AC by 5).
 Spell Components are required to attempt a critical attack.
-If used, the Spell Level of the spell will function as the THAC0.
-Use the Target's AC, as normal.
-When attempting a critical strike with a spell, the opponent's Saving Throw (if any) is at a penalty of 2.
-A defensive or utility spell can also have a Critical effect - use the AC of the target.
-If successful, the spell is amplified by 20% or it's normal effectiveness.
-Spell Interruption
+Successful critical strikes with a spell modify their opponent's Saving Throw (if any) with a penalty of 2 (a "natural" 20 that qualifies as a critical automatically succeeds and the opponent's saving throw is disregarded).

 Casters that take damage in the round in which they are casting must make a Wisdom check to successfully complete the spell.
-If the damage is received during the casting time (segment of actions between the beginning of casting and the completion) and the Wisdom check is failed, Wild Magic is the result (see the Wild Magic Table).
+If the damage is received during the casting time (segment of actions between the beginning of casting and the completion) and the Wisdom check is failed, there is a 10% chance of a Wild Magic Surge.

 Casting and Movement